Resources for Creating Online Learning

 Top Ten Tips for Teaching Theatre Online

 - Start by surveying your students: what technology do they have access to? how can they communicate with you?
 Consider spending the first online class going over how to use the technology together.
-Plan to communicate as often as possible to keep students feeling a part of the classroom community: office hours, text messages, emails, one on one sessions, etc.
+Plan to communicate as often as possible to keep students feeling a part of the classroom community: office hours, text messages, emails, one on one sessions, etc. This is article offers a list of available free wi-fi services as of spring 2020.

 - Mix it up in your time together: combine interactive portions, videos, live teaching, guided group movement exercises, breaks for paying attention to SEL and chances to reflect; utilize a mix of guided group instruction and small group or duos.
 Combine short group sessions with independent assignments to further learning while minimizing screen time.
 It is especially important to keep sessions short and engaging for younger learners.
+Find some excellent tips and tools on this California Department of Education's site Lessons from the Field - Remote Learning Guidance or this blog post on key solutions.

 - Don't forget about accessibility; be sure to make efforts to make virtual content accessible to students of all abilities in planning your online teaching.
 The National Endowment for the Arts created this list of resources to help.